NGGKI/HW---Social-Network-API/README.md

 ## Description

-Social Network API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list
+Social Network API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.

 ## Table of Contents